CopernicaMarketingSoftware/AMQP-CPP/README.md

 };
 ````

-After you've implemented the ConnectionHandler class (which is entirely up to
+After you've implemented the `ConnectionHandler` class the way you like,
-you), you can start using the library by creating a Connection object, and one
+you can start using the library by creating a `Connection` object, and one
-or more Channel objects:
+or more `Channel` objects:

 ````c++
 // create an instance of your own connection handler